Euro zone bond yields tumble as risk sentiment picks up

 By Yoruk Bahceli

-LONDON, March 20 (Reuters) - Euro zone bond yields tumbled in early trade as risk sentiment picked up to support Southern European bonds, while German bonds retraced some of their losses from the previous session.
+LONDON, March 20 (Reuters) - Euro zone bond yields tumbled on Friday as risk sentiment picked up to support Southern European bonds, while German bonds retraced some of their losses from the previous session.

-Asian shares recovered somewhat on Friday following this week's rout.
-European shares were set for similar gains as more countries took monetary and fiscal measures to cushion the economic impact of the coronavirus.
+Asian shares recovered somewhat on Friday following this week's rout and European shares were set for their second straight session of gains as more countries took monetary and fiscal measures to cushion the economic impact of the coronavirus. .STOXX

 Norway's central bank became the latest to cut rates while China was set to unleash trillions of yuan of fiscal stimulus to revive its economy.

-Italian bond yields tumbled with the 10-year yield down 28 bps to 1.54% IT10YT=RR, set for a second day of recovery after falling nearly 50 bps on Thursday.
+Italian bond yields were lower, with the 10-year yield last down 17 basis points at 1.65% IT10YT=RR, after falling nearly 50 bps on Thursday.

 The European Central Bank's 750 million-euro emergency bond purchase scheme, announced on Wednesday, has boosted Southern European debt, alleviating some concern over how already heavily-indebted states would finance the fiscal measures needed to defend against coronavirus.